 This list is made up of a variety of people, including Heinrich Gustav Reichenbach and France Staub.While this isn't a list of all male botanists, it does answer the questions "Who are the most famous male botanists?" and "Who are the best male botanists?"

-Birthplace: Diamond, Missouri, United States of Americasee more on George Washington Carver
+Birthplace: Diamond, Missourisee more on George Washington Carver

-Carl Linnaeus, also known after his ennoblement as Carl von Linné, was a Swedish botanist, physician, and zoologist, who laid the foundations for the modern biological naming scheme of binomial nomenclature.
-He is known as the father of modern taxonomy, and is also considered one of the fathers of modern ecology.
-Many of his writings were in Latin, and his name is rendered in Latin as Carolus Linnæus.
-Linnaeus was born in the countryside of Småland, in southern Sweden.
-He received most of his higher education at Uppsala University, and began giving lectures in botany there in 1730.
-He lived abroad between 1735 and 1738, where he studied and also published a first edition of his Systema ...more
+Carl Linnaeus (; 23 May 1707 – 10 January 1778), also known after his ennoblement as Carl von Linné (Swedish pronunciation: [ˈkɑːɭ fɔn lɪˈneː] (listen)), was a Swedish botanist, zoologist, and physician who formalised binomial nomenclature, the modern system of naming organisms.
+He is known as the "father of modern taxonomy".
+Many of his writings were in Latin, and his name is rendered in Latin as Carolus Linnæus (after 1761 Carolus a Linné).
+Linnaeus was born in the countryside of Småland in southern Sweden.
+He received most of his higher education at Uppsala University and began giving lectures in botany there in 1730.
+He lived abroad between 1735 and 1738, where he studied and also ...more on Wikipedia

 Birthplace: Råshult, Swedensee more on Carl Linnaeus